 Most don't think Trump should get presidential immunity — CBS News poll

 As a federal court is set to hear whether Donald Trump should have legal immunity for his conduct in the period after the 2020 election through Jan.
-6, most Americans don't think he should be immune from prosecution for actions he took as president.
-And a narrow majority say the indictments and investigations of the former president are upholding the rule of law.
+6, most Americans don't think he should be immune from prosecution for actions he took while president.
+And a narrower majority say the indictments and investigations of the former president are upholding the rule of law.

 CBS News' latest poll asked Americans whether they think that "Donald Trump should have immunity from criminal prosecution for actions he took while he was president."
 Over six in 10 disagree with this argument, including solid majorities of Democrats and independents.